sensetogether/ContextSense/README.md

 # ContextSense
 Key Features
 ---------------------
-#ContextSense is an Android application that supports user context inference, sensing data collection, and GPS positioning, by leveraging embedded sensors on the smart phone.
+#ContextSense is an Android application that supports user context inference, sensing data collection, and GPS positioning, by leveraging embedded sensors on the smartphone.

 The application initially shows a sensor list of the device.